Jump to:

 Definition

-Peripheral arterial disease (PAD) is the third most common manifestation of atherosclerosis.1 The atherosclerotic occlusive and thromboembolic pathophysiologic processes narrows and obstructs the arterial lumens.
-It is more prevalent in the lower extremity than the upper extremities, including the aortoiliac, femoropopliteal, and infrapopliteal arteries.2
+Peripheral arterial disease (PAD), the third most common manifestation of atherosclerosis, is an atherosclerotic occlusive and thromboembolic pathophysiologic process that narrows and obstructs the arterial lumens.
+It is more prevalent in the lower extremity than the upper extremities, including the aortoiliac, femoropopliteal, and infrapopliteal arteries.1,2

 Etiology